 Storage classes & lifecycle management

 Amazon EFS offers Standard and One Zone storage classes for both frequently accessed and infrequently accessed files.
 The Standard and One Zone storage classes are performance-optimized to deliver consistent low latencies.
 The Amazon EFS Standard-Infrequent Access (EFS Standard-IA) and Amazon EFS One Zone-Infrequent Access (EFS One Zone-IA) storage classes are cost-optimized for files accessed less frequently.
-You can start using EFS IA by simply enabling EFS Lifecycle Management for your file system and choosing an age-off policy (14, 30, 60, or 90 days).
+You can start saving on your storage costs by simply enabling EFS Lifecycle Management for your file system and choosing an age-off policy (7,14, 30, 60, or 90 days).
 Additionally, you can also set a policy to automatically move files from the cost-optimized infrequent access storage classes to the performance-optimized storage classes if files are accessed.
 With EFS Lifecycle Management policies enabled, files automatically move from Amazon EFS Standard storage to EFS Standard-IA storage , or from Amazon EFS One Zone storage to EFS One Zone-IA storage, reducing storage costs by up to 92%.

 Using the industry accepted estimate that 20% of data is actively used and 80% is infrequently accessed, you can store your files on Amazon EFS at an effective price of $0.043/GB-month (20% $0.16/GB-month1 for files stored on Amazon EFS One Zone + 80% $0.0133/GB-month1 for files stored on EFS One Zone-IA = $0.043/GB-month)1, or an effective price of $0.08/GB-month (20% $0.30/GB-month2 for files stored on Amazon EFS Standard + 80% $0.025/GB-month2 for files stored on EFS Standard-IA = $0.08/GB-month)2.